Legends of Tech

 So, conceptually, the role aligned to what I'd like to do.

-And I'd had great exposure into Comtech, given when I ran the strategy and architecture business at Minerals.
+And, you know, I'd had great exposure into ComTech, given when I ran the strategy and architecture business at Minerals.

 They were really changing the dynamics.
 We weren't going to pay for those PS2s, those hugely expensive devices.

-$8,000 for a desktop machine is like ridiculous when I can buy a Comtech PC for two and a half K.
+You know, $8,000 for a desktop machine is like ridiculous, when I can buy a ComTech PC for $2.5k.

 I think those were the sorts of numbers back then.